 Mission

-This group supports the HL7 mission through development of structured document standards for each of the product families where appropriate.
+This group supports the HL7 mission through development of structured document standards for each of the product families (CDA,FHIR, etc.) where appropriate.
 Structured Documents is responsible for the implementation guide methodology for the Clinical Document Architecture (CDA) Standard.

 Charter